-The Merrell Rogue Hiker is not your typical Merrell—or your typical backpacking boot.
-2023's newest hiking boot breaks the Merrell mold—from its fiery orange color to its lightweight build to its premium price.
-This isn't your dad's Merrell.
-Or his backpacking boot.
-My Merrell Rogue Hiker review lets you know if this lightweight backpacking boot might be a nice upgrade for Merrell lovers or a legit option for men and women who normally would not hike in Merrells.
+The Merrell Rogue Hiker GTX is not your typical Merrell—from its bright colorways to its athletic build to its premium price.
+This isn't your dad's Merrell or your typical hiking and backpacking boot.
+I've personally tested and reviewed the Rogue on several famous backpacking trails since the boot debuted back in 2023.
+My Merrell Rogue Hiker review lets you know why this is Merrell's best hiking boot—an obvious upgrade over the Merrell Moab and a legit option for those who normally wouldn't hike in Merrells.

-Backpacking Old Loggers Path in the new Merell Rogue Hiker
+Backpacking Old Loggers Path (PA) in the new Merell Rogue Hiker

 This post includes affiliate links.
 If you click on these links and make a qualifying purchase, the retailer may share a small percentage of the sale with Hiking Feet.
 That doesn't cost you anything and supports this site's free and independent content.